 - Add a very small amount of chamoy to the inside of each glass, swirling to coat.

-- Pour the mango smoothie into each glass and add the fresh diced mango and top with the tamarind straw.
+- Pour the mango smoothie into each glass and add the fresh diced mango.
+Top with the tamarind straw.
 Drink right away for the best texture.

 More Mexican Inspiration